xyefimenko/sw-rescue-operation/README.md

 ## Start up the project

-1. Prepare docker and ddev
+1. Prepare docker and ddev.
-2. Clone the repository
+2. Clone the repository.
-3. Run `ddev start` to start the project
+3. Run `ddev start` to start the project.
-4. Run `composer install` to install the dependencies
+4. Run `composer install` to install the dependencies.
 5. Run `ddev import-db --src=sql/db.sql.gz` to import the database or run `ddev ssh` and `php artisan migrate` to add an empty DB.
-6. Run `npm install` to install the frontend dependencies
+6. Run `npm install` to install the frontend dependencies.
-7. Run `npm run dev` to compile the frontend assets
+7. Run `npm run dev` to compile the frontend assets.

 Now you can access the project at `http://sw-rescue-operation.ddev.site/`.
 For additional site info you can run `ddev describe`.